 \section{Abstract}

-In this paper we consider a question of Roger Wiegand, which is about tensor products of finitely generated modules that have finite projective dimension over commutative Noetherian rings.
-We construct modules of infinite projective dimension (and of infinite Gorenstein dimension) whose tensor products have finite projective dimension.
-Furthermore we determine nontrivial conditions under which such examples cannot occur.
-For example we prove that, if the tensor product of two nonzero modules, at least one of which is totally reflexive (or equivalently Gorenstein-projective), has finite projective dimension, then both modules in question have finite projective dimension.
+In this paper, we consider finitely generated modules over commutative Noetherian rings whose tensor products have finite projective dimension.
+We construct examples of modules of infinite projective dimension (and also of infinite Gorenstein dimension) whose tensor products nonetheless have finite projective dimension.
+Furthermore, we establish nontrivial conditions under which such examples cannot arise.
+For example, we prove that if the tensor product of two nonzero modules -- at least one of which is totally reflexive -- has finite projective dimension, then both modules in question must have finite projective dimension.